ksawicka01/WILD-seq/Barcode Whitelist fastq processing.md

-# Processing fastq sequencing files from WILD-seq barcode RT-PCR to extract barcode information
+# Processing fastq sequencing files from WILD-seq barcode RT-PCR to generate whitelist of barcodes
 This pipeline generates a whitelist of barcodes present in the WILD-seq cell pool.
 This whitelist is used as a reference for assignment of WILD-seq barcodes in subsequent single cell experiments

 ## Prerequisits